 Across the nation, all students have access to high quality college and career pathways that prepare them for lasting success in college, career, community, and life.

-ConnectEd partners with communities to transform education through Linked Learning, ensuring that all students, regardless of background, graduate ready for college, career, and life.
+ConnectEd partners with school, district, and community leaders to transform education through Linked Learning pathways so that all students, regardless of background, are prepared to succeed in college, career, community, and life.

-Linked Learning engages students by making education relevant.
+Linked Learning seeks to better prepare students to graduate from high school ready for college and career, both objectives and not just one or the other.
 Linked Learning combines rigorous academics, demanding technical education, personalized student supports and real-world experience.
-It is delivered within career pathways, which are organized around 21st century themes such as digital media arts, engineering, green energy, health sciences and law and justice.
+It is delivered within career pathways, which are organized around 21st century themes such as digital media arts, engineering, information technology, health and medicine, and law and justice.

 An independent evaluation by SRI International has proven that